recurve-inc/edp_load_shape_database/README.md

 Following discussions with the EDP Technical Advisory Group, the scope of the EDO has shifted towards providing a tool that can ease the adoption and implementation of differential privacy by allowing stakeholders to gain an intuitive understanding of its mechanisms and their implications.
 With this shift in scope, it is less important that the synthetic dataset used in the EDO is realistic, and more important that it illustrates a range of use cases that stakeholders may encounter, especially those that may be difficult to differentially privatize, e.g. small datasets and/or datasets with significant high outliers.

-THe current design plan of the EDO includes a load shape database which presents a small library of load shapes, and interactive tooling to allow users to construct larger datasets on the fly, according to parameters selected by the user interactively, through the use of duplication of load shapes with the addition of random additive noise and linear scaling factors.
+The current design plan of the EDO includes a load shape database which presents a small library of load shapes, and interactive tooling to allow users to construct larger datasets on the fly, according to parameters selected by the user interactively, through the use of duplication of load shapes with the addition of random additive noise and linear scaling factors.

 ## The Load Shape Databaase